MaxMotovilov/cort/README.md

 Let's consider another example: [updating a shared data structure.](https://github.com/MaxMotovilov/cort/blob/master/tests/mocha/shared.js)
 A key-value in-memory store ([memcached](https://memcached.org/), [Redis](https://redis.io/)...)
 is often used to provide  shared memory to multiple clustered instances of node.js services.
-Assuming a store that implements atomic read and swap (read+write) operations, we want to store a list of records as a JSON formatted string in one of the keys and let multiple parallel clients add records to the  list without coordinating the activity via any other channels, or destructively interfering with each other's updates.
+Assuming a store that implements atomic _read_ and _swap_ (read old+write new), we want to store a list of records as a JSON formatted string in one of the keys and let multiple parallel clients add records to the  list without coordinating the activity via any other channels, or destructively interfering with each other's updates.

-The algorithm used in this example is workable, if simplistic and likely suboptimal: while adding a record to the list, it keeps track of all records it has seen in all the copies of the list obtained from the shared source by `swap()`-ping them with the currently accumulated set.
-Once a swap fails to introduce any new records, it considers the list content stabilized (final list content is returned as result of the `add()` method via a promise):
+The algorithm used in this example is workable, if simplistic and likely suboptimal: while adding a record to the list, it keeps track of all records it has seen in any copies of the list obtained from the shared source by `swap()`-ping them with the currently accumulated set.
+Once a swap fails to introduce any new records to the set, the algorithm considers list content stabilized (final list content is returned as a result of the `add()` method via a promise):

     class SharedList {
         constructor( store, key, client_id ) {